-- Assessment and Eligibility: Conduct thorough assessments to determine the persons' needs and eligibility for care services. - Care Planning and Review: Develop personalised care plans that outline the support and services required to meet the persons assessed needs. - Access to Services: Ensure that people have timely access to a range of appropriate care services which might include home care, supported living, residential care, day services, and respite care. - Collaboration with Key Partner Agencies: Promote collaborative and partnership working to ensure coordination of health and social care services that provide seamless support to people. - Empowerment and Choice: Empower people to make informed choices about their care and support options. - Prevention and Early Intervention: Focus on preventative measures and early intervention to increase autonomy and choice. - Workforce Development: Invest in the recruitment, training, and retention of a skilled and compassionate social care workforce. - Community Involvement: Encourage community engagement and the development of support networks to enhance the social inclusion of care recipients. - Quality Assurance: Monitor and evaluate the quality-of-care services to ensure they meet high standards and are continuously improved. - Safeguarding: Implement robust safeguarding policies and procedures to protect adults at risk from harm. - System Leadership: Lead on multi-agency care planning for people with complex and high-risk support needs. - Cost-Effectiveness: Ensure that resources are used efficiently to provide high-quality care while managing public funds responsibly. - Section 117: Ensure people who are entitled to Section 117 (Mental Health Act 1989, as amended, 2007) aftercare services receive a holistic assessment or review of their mental health care alongside their ongoing support needs in collaboration with ICB colleagues.
+- Assessment and Eligibility: Conduct thorough assessments to determine people's needs and eligibility for care services. - Care Planning and Review: Develop personalised care plans that outline the support and services required to meet assessed needs. - Access to Services: Ensure that people have timely access to a range of care services, including home care, residential care, day services, and respite care. - Collaboration with Key Partner Agencies: Promote collaborative and partnership working to ensure coordination of health and social care services that provide a seamless support to people. - Empowerment and Choice: Empower people to make informed choices about their care and support options. - Prevention and Early Intervention: Focus on preventative measures and early intervention to reduce the need for more intensive and long-term care. - Workforce Development: Invest in the recruitment, training, and retention of a skilled and compassionate social care workforce. - Community Involvement: Encourage community engagement and the development of support networks to enhance the social inclusion of care recipients.

-• Enablement: To empower people to achieve greater independence, enhance their quality of life, and actively participate in their communities by providing personalised support and resources.
+- Quality Assurance: Monitor and evaluate the quality-of-care services to ensure they meet high standards and are continuously improved. - Safeguarding: Implement robust safeguarding policies and procedures to protect adults at risk from harm. - System Leadership: Lead on multi-agency care planning for people living complex and high-risk lives. - Cost-Effectiveness: Ensure that resources are used efficiently to provide high-quality care while managing public funds responsibly. - Section 117: Ensure people who are entitled to Section 117 (Mental Health Act 1989, as amended, 2007) aftercare services receive a holistic assessment/review of their mental health care and support needs in collaboration with ICB colleagues. - Enablement: To empower people with mental health conditions to achieve greater independence, enhance their quality of life, and actively participate in their communities by providing personalised support and resources.